 An Opiate Overdose Outweighs Even The Worst Opiate Withdrawal

 Overcoming addiction is not easy.
 Not only are there mental and emotional barriers, but there are physical aspects that may be difficult to face.
-These tend to be specifically challenging in the process of withdrawal and especially opiate withdrawal.
+These tend to be specifically challenging in the process of opiate withdrawal.
 It might seem easy to just keep feeding an addiction than to face the certainty of detoxing from opiates.
-We’ve covered a few of the nasty side effects of detoxing, most of which can be mitigated in a licensed detox facility.
+With all of the side effects of detoxing, most of which can be mitigated in a licensed opiate detox center in Florida.
 Still, many choose to procrastinate on their treatment.

 Despite the unpleasantness, withdrawal is a necessary and temporary part of the recovery process that could end up saving your life.
 Nothing about opiate withdrawal is nearly as unpleasant as the risk of an opiate overdose from substance abuse or improper detox.

 How Licensed Detox Centers Help With Opiate Withdrawal

 In a JCAO-certified facility, a client’s comfortable detox is the top priority, and their medical professionals can offer support that will make the act of withdrawal easier to experience.
-These licensed facilities provide therapy, psychological support and pharmaceutical treatments to decrease the symptoms and side effects of withdrawal.
-They supervise patients during the process in a safe and comfortable setting, and monitor vital signs like blood pressure, respiration levels, temperature and heart rate to regulate brain and body functions.
+These licensed facilities provide therapy, psychological support and pharmaceutical treatments to decrease the symptoms and side effects of opiate withdrawal.
+They supervise patients during the process in a safe and comfortable setting and monitor vital signs like blood pressure, respiration levels, temperature, and heart rate to regulate brain and body functions.

 Pharmaceutical treatments, when administered by a professional, can make the withdrawal process more comfortable.
-These include anti-convulsants and antidepressants.
+These include anticonvulsants and antidepressants.
 They also understand that gradual withdrawal will help to make the symptoms less severe.
-Therefore, in cases where there is an addiction to a short acting opiate like heroin, a longer acting opiate like suboxone is used to replace it.
+Therefore, in cases where there is an addiction to a short-acting opiate like heroin, a longer-acting opiate-like suboxone replaces it.
 Unlike heroin, however, suboxone is not easy to abuse and is only administered by medical staff.

 Tapering Off Using Suboxone

-What makes these opiates different?
+What makes the use of Suboxone opiates different?
 They contain opioid antagonists.
 These interfere with the physiological action of the addictive drug.
 Buprenorphine is a partial antagonist, which means it stays in the system longer, requires a lower dosage, and doesn’t produce as strong of a high as opioids do.
 They stop being effective after a while, reducing the chance of addiction.

 If you’re still skeptical about detoxing, consider the rising opiate overdose rates in the United States alone.
 Overdose doesn’t just happen to those who are foolish or reckless, either.
 Take this case, for example, of a woman taking a typical dose and almost immediately passing out.
 Many dealers are substituting the powerful opioid Fentanyl in their heroin, and the incidents of overdose have been skyrocketing.
 People who thought they had their addiction under control, taking normal amounts, suddenly overdose after one batch.
 Opiate overdose is now not just a risk, it’s a consequence.

-There isn’t a way to take street opiates safely – unless it’s being carefully administered by a medical professional, and it’s coming straight from a pharmaceutical company, there is always that chance that it’s attached to a microgram of Fentanyl, which is enough to overdose three times.
+There isn’t a way to take street opiates safely.
+Opiates would have to be carefully administered by a medical professional, and it’s coming straight from a pharmaceutical company, there is always that chance that it’s attached to a microgram of Fentanyl, which is enough to overdose three times.

 Don’t Let Opiate Withdrawal Be The Reason You Didn’t Find Help

-Withdrawal is not easy, no matter how you look at it, but when you compare the symptoms of opiate withdrawal against the symptoms of opiate overdose, there is no contest.
-Many who struggle with addiction think it is unnecessary, that they have it under control, and even point to other obligations when in reality the fear of going through the painful process of recovery is what is keeping them from seeking detox.
+Withdrawal is not easy.
+No matter how you look at it, when you compare the symptoms of opiate withdrawal against the risks of opiate overdose, there is no contest.
+Many who struggle with addiction think it is unnecessary.
+They think they have it under control and even point to other obligations when in reality the fear of going through the painful process of recovery is what is keeping them from seeking detox.